 Yakov Gubanov is a classical composer, pianist, and teacher.
 Born in Kiev, Ukraine, in 1954, he began playing the piano and composing music at a very young age and went on to earn his degree in composition from the Moscow Conservatory in 1976 and a Ph.D. in music theory in 1983.
-During his years in Moscow he was one of the last private students of Dmitri Shostakovich, with whom he studied over the course of five years.
+During his conservatory period he was given the opportunity to meet Dmitri Shostakovich, and to study with him privately over the course of two years.

 Among his major compositions are "24 Etudes for Orchestra", Magnificat for choir and orchestra, Violin Concerto, Sonatas for Orchestra and for solo instruments, Symphonic Poems and Overtures.
 His Nachtmusik for oboe, cello, and piano, is published by Hans Sikorski (Hamburg) and is frequently performed in Germany, Poland, Switzerland, and the United States.
 His "Trio for Violin, Viola, and Piano" was included in the collection "Masterpieces of Ukrainian Chamber Music".